-This session will enable attendees to re-imagine plastic and look at the cutting-edge research being undertaken at the University of Kent to develop replacement material for some traditional plastics and other incredible innovations.
-Attendees will also find out the importance of Chemistry is and the role it has to play in the future of plastics.
-There will be lots of chances to take part in experiments and ask questions of the experts delivering the workshops.
+This session enabled attendees to re-imagine plastic and look at the cutting-edge research being undertaken at the University of Kent to develop replacement material for some traditional plastics and other incredible innovations.
+Attendees also found out the importance of Chemistry is and the role it has to play in the future of plastics.
+There was lots of chances to take part in experiments and ask questions of the experts delivering the workshops.

 At Educational Life, we really understand the importance of these workshops and will definitely be looking into ways that we can do our bit to ensure we limit our Plastic impact upon the planet.
 We have recently teamed up with Thanet District Council and will be helping spread the ‘Reduce, Reuse, Recycle’ message throughout our local schools and community.

 For more information on Discovery Planet and their remaining Plastic Unwrapped Workshops, please check out the following links…